 Coronavirus: Simon Harris expects restrictions to stay in place for weeks

-People asked to stay inside except for essential journeys within 2km of home
+People have been asked to stay inside except for necessary journeys within 2km of home

 Minister for Health Simon Harris expects the current restrictions will have to remain in place for a period of weeks .
 Photograph: Nick Bradshaw/The Irish Times